Jubatian/Kratemaqht-on-a-Treadmill/README.rst

-Running the Gimp version (recommended)
+Running the ImageMagick or Gimp versions (recommended)
 ------------------------------------------------------------------------------

 You need to perform the following steps to get a trimmed down set of your
 images:

-- Make sure you have Gimp and PNGCrush installed.
+- Make sure you have ImageMagick, PNGCrush, and optionally Gimp installed.

-- Run crush-gimp.sh with the directory containing the images and the desired color count (64 is good for Kratemaqht), wait (a long time) and pray.
+- Run crush-gimp.sh or crush-magick.sh with the directory containing the images and the desired color count (64 is good for Kratemaqht), wait (a long time) and pray.

 - Note that the images are overwritten with the trimmed down variants: you may want to run the script on a copy of the image directory.

-Reducing Kratemaqht in the Wesnoth campaign to 64 colors gives at around 21 megabytes of images at a decent quality, fine for the purposes of the game.
+Reducing Kratemaqht in the Wesnoth campaign to 64 colors gives at around 13 megabytes of images at a decent quality, fine for the purposes of the game.

 The exact parameter signature of the script is as follows: ::

     ./crush-gimp image_directory color_count
+    ./crush-magick image_directory color_count

 The roles of the parameters are as follows: